 Why should I hold off on having plastic surgery?

 If you have thought about all of the benefits and risks and still want to have plastic surgery, you should wait until your body part (that will be reshaped/reconstructed) has fully developed.
 Teens go through puberty at different rates.
 While some girls mature quickly, other girls may continue to develop into their early twenties.
 Also, different parts of your body may develop at different times.
-If you decide to have plastic surgery before your body has completely developed, you may not get the results you want, or could even need to have a second procedure in the future.
+If you decide to have plastic surgery before your body has completely developed, you may not get the results you want, or could even need to have further procedures in the future.

 Will my health insurance cover plastic surgery?